Skip to main content

 M

-The latest and greatest Assassin’s Creed game sees you taking control of Eivor — a Viking that travels to England during the 9th century.
+Whiale it isn’t the latest and greatest Assassin’s Creed game, it is definitely the biggest.
+You take control of Eivor — a Viking who travels to England during the 9th century.
 With the rolling countryside as your backdrop, you’ll get into the usual AC shenanigans of sneaking around castles, taking on dozens of foes in hand-to-hand combat, and collecting a literal treasure trove of hidden items.
 Despite being the umpteenth entry in the series, Valhalla manages to stay fresh with a reworked combat system and one of the most interesting locations in recent memory.
 Beyond its gigantic open-world, Valhalla also gives you the freedom to play how you’d like — whether that be running in with a giant ax or slinking through the shadows picking off enemies with a bow.
 The freedom offered by Ubisoft is unparalleled, and Valhalla quickly became one of the most popular open-world games of the past few years.

 Borderlands 3